mrcordova/todo-app/README.md

 - Add new todos to the list - done
 - Mark todos as complete - done
 - Delete todos from the list - done
-- Filter by all/active/complete todos
+- Filter by all/active/complete todos - done
 - Clear all completed todos - done
 - Toggle light and dark mode - done
 - **Bonus**: Drag and drop to reorder items on the list